aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 and learned how to get and put items into your DynamoDB table.

-Now we are going to build a new version of this Employee Portal Service that includes client-side encryption with the [AWS Database Encryption SDK](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/).
+Now you are going to build a new version of this Employee Portal Service that includes client-side encryption with the [AWS Database Encryption SDK](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/).

-We will use the AWS Database Encryption SDK to encrypt items on the client, before they are transmitted off of the host machine to DynamoDB.
+You will use the AWS Database Encryption SDK to encrypt items on the client, before they are transmitted off of the host machine to DynamoDB.
 When you encrypt items client-side, you choose which attributes